fangwendongcs/AI_Companion_alice/README.md

 **Language**: [English](./README.md) | [简体中文](./README.zh-CN.md)

-**AI 数字伙伴 / 互动数字人产品原型**

-An interactive AI digital companion prototype with 3D avatar interaction, state-driven dialogue flow, backend API boundaries, and extensible Memory / RAG / workflow integration design.
+An interactive AI digital companion project with 3D avatar interaction, state-driven dialogue flow, backend API boundaries, and extensible Memory / RAG / workflow integration design.

 Alice is not a plain chatbot UI.
 It explores how an AI companion can exist as an embodied, stateful, and interactive experience: users can switch avatars, click body regions, trigger motion feedback, send dialogue messages, hear TTS / browser fallback audio, and observe companion state through a debug panel.

-This repository is organized as a **local MVP / product prototype** with a staged path toward a production-grade AI companion system.
-It intentionally keeps the default LLM provider as `stub`, so the full local demo can run without real API keys while still preserving a clean backend path for real providers.
+This repository is organized as a **local MVP system** with a staged path toward a production-grade AI companion.
+It intentionally keeps the default LLM provider as `stub`, so the main local flow can run without real API keys while still preserving a clean backend path for real providers.

-## Demo Preview
+## Preview

-> Demo screenshots / GIFs can be added here after the next UI polish pass.
+> Screenshots / GIFs can be added here after the next UI polish pass.

 ## Highlights